 A decade or so ago, starting a company was harder—but with fewer competitors, it made sense to go all-out on acquisition.
 Today, growing competition and market saturation have made switching products easier, and led to a decline in relative value of features and an increase in Customer Acquisition Cost (CAC).
 The scenarios couldn’t be more different, yet a lot of existing advice is still based on acquisition models from the past.

-When you put too much focus on acquiring customers, you neglect two other strategic pillars: making more money per each (monetization) and keeping your customers around for a long time (retention).
-But to grow your business, improving monetization and retention has two to four times the impact of just sticking with acquisition:
+When you put too much focus on acquiring new customers, you neglect two other strategic pillars: making more money per each (monetization) and keeping your target customers around for a long time (retention).
+But to grow your SaaS business, improving monetization and retention has two to four times the impact of just sticking with acquisition: